malvikasharan/APRICOT/README.md

 The repository contains a folder called `shell_scripts`, which consists of a script [run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh).
 This comprises of shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.

+####For developers

-Alternatively, we have provided a test folder named [tests](https://github.com/malvikasharan/APRICOT/tree/master/tests), to allow the system testing and demonstration of basic modules without installation.
+We have provided a test folder named [tests](https://github.com/malvikasharan/APRICOT/tree/master/tests), to allow the system testing and demonstration of basic modules without installation.
 The instructions and commands are provided in the shell scipt [system_test.sh](https://github.com/malvikasharan/APRICOT/blob/master/tests/system_test.sh).

 Users can choose to install all the tools and databases for a complete test.
 Optionally, the [test datasets](https://github.com/malvikasharan/APRICOT/tree/master/tests/demo_files_small) can be used for basic testing, which does not require installation of third party tools.